torvalds/linux/Documentation/arch/s390/monreader.rst

 list all available segments and information about them.

 As with most char devices, error conditions are indicated by returning a negative value for the number of bytes read.
-In this case, the errno variable indicates the error condition:
+In this case, the erranal variable indicates the error condition:

 EIO: